 – EZ Titles Plugin for Avid Media Composer has an extended support for Arabic script and is very easy to use.

 Now for the Mac set-up we opted for the below:

 – Annotation Edit is a versatile subtitling tool that is very easy to use.
 We gave it a test run and thought it was quite powerful.

 – Final Cut Pro X is also very user friendly and is packed with all the codecs needed to export movies for broadcasting.
-We usually compress our movies as Quicktime and use the MPEG IMX 50 coded for TV PAL.
+We usually compress our movies as QuickTime and use the MPEG IMX 50 codec for TV PAL.

 It took us a while to decide on our Arabic subtitling set-ups but we are confident that we made the best choices.